-The fund's tracking error declined slightly during the year, primarily due to the fact that we extended the duration in our fixed income holdings to a more neutral position.
-We also sold several equity funds within our equity holdings that had higher volatility than the overall market.
-The fund had a neutral position between equity and fixed income investments throughout most of the year.
+The fund's tracking error rose slightly in 2023.
+During the year, we extended the duration in our fixed income holdings to a more neutral position.
+We also purchased a Danish mortgage bond fund that led to an increase in the tracking error.